InsightDataScience/pegasus/README.md

-## Project Pegasus - Flying in the Cloud with Automated AWS Deployment
+## Project pegasus - Flying in the Cloud with Automated AWS Deployment

 # 1. Install the boto package for Python on your local machine
 This will allow you to programatically interface with your AWS account